Religion in Belgium: Orthodox Christianity

 Eastern Orthodox Christians made up 1.6% of the total Belgian population in 2015.
 The region with the greatest proportion of Eastern Orthodox Christians was the Bruxelles-Capital Region, in which they formed 8.3% of the population.
 The Eastern Orthodox Church in Belgium is subdivided into several canonical jurisdictions: Russian, Ecumenical, Serbian, Romanian, and Bulgarian.

 There are significant Armenian communities that reside in Belgium, many of them are descendants of traders who settled during the 19th century.
 Most Armenian Belgians are adherents of the Armenian Apostolic Church, with smaller numbers belonging to the Armenian Catholic Church or the Armenian Evangelical Church.
 These churches have not yet received official recognition.

+Other Christians

+The Church of Jesus Christ of Latter-day Saints has had a presence in Belgium as early as 1888.
+On 4 April 2021, church president Russell M. Nelson announce church's intent to construct the Brussels Belgium Temple, the church's first temple in Belgium.
+The groundbreaking for the temple occurred in 2025.
+There are an estimated 7000 members of the church in Belgium as of 2025.